Benefits Of Walking During Pregnancy:

-Walking is highly recommended during pregnancy, especially during the second and third trimester when the chances of miscarriage have lowered down dramatically.
-Walking during the first trimester too shows no harm on the mom or the fetal development.
+Walking is highly recommended during pregnancy, especially during the second and third trimester when the chances of miscarriage have lowered dramatically.
+Walking during the first trimester too shows no harm to the mom or the fetal development.
 But if you have gone through the miscarriage earlier, you can avoid walking during the first trimester and take it up slowly from the second trimester onwards.

-Walking is a helpful workout that helps soon-to-be moms to get rid of the discomforts during pregnancy.
+Walking is a helpful workout that helps soon-to-be moms get rid of the discomforts during pregnancy.
 It offers energy and vitality to handle a busy day at work while you are pregnant.